mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/recompute.md

 The automatic differential of MindSpore is in reverse-mode, which derives the backward pass according to the forward pass.
 Before some backward operators are computed, the results of some forward operators should be ready.
 It leads to the problem that the memory occupied by these results of the forward operators, can not be reused until the computation of the backward operators are completed.
 This problem can  drive up the peak of memory, which is particularly significant in the large model.

-In order to solve this problem, Mindspore provides the recomputation function.
+In order to solve this problem, MindSpore provides the recomputation function.
 It will recompute the forward operators before computing the backward operators rather than storing the results of forward operators, which can help the memory be reused.
 This tutorial takes the model ResNet-50 for example to explain how to configure recomputation to train your model in MindSpore.

 Related interfaces: